vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 *** =key1: 8a4615ada8

 *** =instructions1
-Get all films released in 2016.
+Get all details for all films released in 2016.

 *** =solution1
 ```{sql}